Formula07/Formula07/README.md

 - 👋 Hi, I’m @Formula07
 - 👀 I’m interested in android development
-- 🌱 I’m currently learning jaava
+- 🌱 I’m currently learning spring and spring boot
-- 💞️ I’m looking to collaborate on porjects for my college
+- 💞️ I’m looking to collaborate on projects for my college
-- 📫 How to reach me email- kartikeykrishan007@gmail.com
+- 📫 To reach me email- kartikeykrishan007@gmail.com

 <!---
 Formula07/Formula07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.